loading content..

 Bio

-Brenden Beck is a sociologist studying policing, city budgets, housing, and suburbs.
-A current research project of his investigates how municipal governments shift funding from social services to policing during recessions and how those shifts influence long-term crime rates.
+Brenden Beck is a sociologist studying policing, city budgets, and housing.
+A current research project of his investigates how the shift from social services toward policing has influenced long-term crime rates.
 His previous research examined how cities’ reliance on fine-and-fee revenue affects their frequency of police killings, how police budget size shapes police practices, and how gentrification and suburbanization affect misdemeanor arrest rates.
-Brenden has published in the Annual Review of Sociology, Social Forces, Police Quarterly, the British Journal of Criminology, and elsewhere.
-He teaches courses on research methods and policing.
+Brenden has published in Criminology, the Annual Review of Sociology, Social Forces, Criminology & Public Policy, and elsewhere.
+He teaches courses on research methods, race, and policing.
 His general-interest writing has appeared in Slate, the New York Daily News, and the Appeal, among other places.
-Prior to joining Rutgers in 2023, Brenden was an Assistant Professor at the University of Colorado Denver and at the University of Florida.
+His work has been funded by Arnold Ventures.

 Website